VR-25/acc/README.md

 - Remember that unlike the other two installers, `install-latest.sh` requires the _parent installation directory_ to be enclosed in `%` (e.g., sh install-latest.sh %/data% --non-interactive).

-- The `--force` option to install-latest.sh is meant for reinstallation and downgrading.
+- The `--force` option to install-latest.sh is meant for re-installation and downgrading.

 - `sh install-latest.sh --changelog --non-interactive` prints the version code (integer) and changelog URL (string) when an update is available.
 In interactive mode, it also asks the user whether they want to download and install the update.